Inside-Out: Measuring Generalization in Vision Transformers Through Inner Workings¶

 TL;DR¶

-This paper proposes generalization performance prediction metrics based on model-internal circuits, including Dependency Depth Bias (DDB) for pre-deployment model selection and Circuit Shift Score (CSS) for post-deployment performance monitoring, improving average correlation over existing proxy metrics by 13.4% and 34.1%, respectively.
+This paper proposes generalization performance prediction metrics based on the internal circuits of models, including Dependency Depth Bias (DDB) for pre-deployment model selection and Circuit Shift Score (CSS) for post-deployment performance monitoring.
+These metrics improve correlation by an average of 13.4% and 34.1%, respectively, compared to existing proxy metrics.

 Background & Motivation¶

-Reliable generalization evaluation is critical for machine learning deployment, especially in high-stakes settings with scarce annotations (e.g., medical imaging).
-The core challenges arise from two practical scenarios:
+Reliable generalization assessment is crucial for machine learning deployment, especially in high-risk scenarios with scarce labels (e.g., medical imaging).
+Core challenges arise from two practical scenarios:

-- Pre-deployment model selection: How to select the best model without labeled target data?
-In-distribution (ID) accuracy is unreliable (the underspecification problem: models with similar ID accuracy can exhibit vastly different OOD performance).
+- Pre-deployment Model Selection: How to select the best model on unlabeled target data?
+ID accuracy is unreliable due to the underspecification problem (models with similar ID accuracy can show huge differences in OOD performance).

-- Post-deployment performance monitoring: How to detect performance degradation under continuous distribution shift?
-Confidence-based metrics are unreliable (overconfidence problem: high confidence is assigned even to incorrect predictions).
+- Post-deployment Performance Monitoring: How to detect performance degradation during continuous distribution shifts?
+Confidence metrics are unreliable due to the overconfidence problem (providing high confidence even for incorrect predictions).

-Existing proxy metrics (e.g., confidence scores, accuracy-on-the-line, RANKME) analyze only the model's external behavior (output probabilities or feature quality), ignoring the internal mechanisms that produce these outputs.
+Existing proxy metrics (e.g., confidence, accuracy-on-the-line, RANKME, etc.) only analyze the external behavior of the model (output probabilities or feature quality), ignoring the internal mechanisms that generate these outputs.

-Core Idea: This paper leverages circuit discovery techniques from Mechanistic Interpretability to extract generalization signals from internal computation paths — because how a model computes is more reflective of its generalization ability than what it computes.
+Core Idea: Utilize circuit discovery techniques from Mechanistic Interpretability to extract generalization signals from the model's internal computational paths—arguing that "how a model calculates" reflects its generalization ability better than "what it calculates."

 Method¶